FarronF/limerick-council-meetings/meetings/2022/12/16-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 23rd September 2022.md

 The Chairman and Members extended good wishes to Inspector Niall Flood who had been

-injured in a recent accident and wished him well in his recovery.--- **4.UPDATE ON GARDA OPERATING FUNCTIONAL MODEL**
+injured in a recent accident and wished him well in his recovery.
+---
+**4.UPDATE ON GARDA OPERATING FUNCTIONAL MODEL**

 The Chief Superintendent outlined details of changes to the Limerick Garda Division, arising